 * Did you know that owning a pet can lower your cholesterol and reduce your risk of having a heart attack?
-Find out more about healthy aging and pets!
+Find out more here

 Always consult your physician before using natural remedies, especially for anyone with preexisting conditions or anyone currently taking prescription medications.
 Although many efforts are made to ensure that the advice given on this site is professionally sound, the advice is not intended to replace a mutual relationship with a medical provider.